Yashibm/MNIST-Image-recognition/README.md

-# Image recognition of handwritten digits using CNN and ANN
+# CNN and ANN for image recognition of handwritten digits

 This repo contains two models that were used to recognise handwritten digit images from the MNIST dataset.